 Point-of-entry systems treat an entire home from the moment water enters.
-These plumbing systems install at the water meter or pressurized storage tank.
+These plumbing systems installed at the water meter or pressurized storage tank.
 Point-of-entry systems include water softeners.

 Yet, point-of-use systems use water filters and offer a variety of products for your home.
-Kitchen or bathroom faucets with water filters improve the quality of tap water.
+The kitchen or bathroom faucets with water filters improve the quality of tap water.
 Water filtering systems for refrigerators and bottles are popular.
 Pitchers with pour-through filters are also great plumbing innovations.

 Hygienic Plumbing Materials

 With each plumbing innovation, it’s important to use the most hygienic material.
 As the most sanitary material in plumbing, stainless steel helps “prevent harboring of bacteria and is...easy to maintain.”

 Stainless steel sinks and refrigerators are the most common plumbing appliances in homes.
 Soon, modern toilets, water filtration systems, and more technological innovation will join the line-up.